ryanfp/DnD-Compendium/Untitled.md

 ### Persistent Predator

-You can now maintain your Hunter's Quarry on **two creatures simultaneously** instead of one.
-When you use your bonus action to mark a creature, you can choose to mark a second quarry as well without expending a use.
+You can maintain Hunter's Quarry on **two creatures simultaneously** instead of one.
+Both creatures must be from **different** Monster Grimoire groups (you cannot mark two creatures from the same group).

-When a creature marked by your Hunter's Quarry dies, you can transfer either mark to a new creature using your bonus action (or reaction if not on your turn) without expending another use.
+You can use your bonus action or reaction to mark a second creature, and you can transfer either mark when a marked creature dies without expending another use.
 If both creatures marked by your Hunter’s Quarry die without transferring to another creature, you must spend a use of Hunter’s Quarry to mark another creature(s).

-When you deal damage to one of your marked creatures with Persistent Predator active:
+**Shared Fate:** When you deal damage to one of your marked creatures, that damage is **split equally** between both marked creatures, regardless of which one you actually hit.

-1. Calculate total damage you would deal (weapon + Quarry + modifiers)
-2. Deal **half that damage** to the creature you attacked
-3. Deal **half that damage** to the other marked creature
+For example, if you deal 50 damage (including Quarry damage) to Creature A, Creature A takes 25 damage and Creature B also takes 25 damage.

-4. The creature you **did not** attack can make a **Wisdom saving throw** (DC = 10 + your Wisdom modifier) or half of the damage the creature would receive, whichever is higher, to take **half damage**
+The creature that was **not** directly attacked (Creature B in the example above) can make a **Wisdom saving throw** (DC = 10 + your Wisdom modifier) or half of the damage the creature would receive, whichever is higher, to take **half damage** from Shared Fate on a success.

 ---